cah-john-ryan/expo-go-real-time-chat/session-8-message-presentation.md

 git commit -m "session-8-message-presentationdone"
 ```

+11. Submit a message in the chat stating your name and that you have completed this session.

 ### SESSION COMPLETE

 Up next -> [Session 9 - Message Presentation of your own messages](session-9-message-presentation-of-yourself.md)